emqx/emqx-docs/en_US/security/authn/http.md

 ## Authentication principle

 * In authenticator settings, an HTTP request pattern is specified.
-* When an MQTT client connects to the broker, the configured request template is rendered and the resulting request is emitted.
+* When an MQTT client connects to EMQX, the configured request template is rendered and the resulting request is emitted.
 * Receiving a 200 or 204 HTTP status is interpreted as authentication success.
 Other statuses indicate authentication failure.
 A successful HTTP response can also contain a JSON or `www-form-urlencoded` map with `is_superuser` boolean field that indicates superuser privileges for the client.